jazurite/genix/admin/README.md

 ## 📋 Prerequisites

-Before setting up AutoRFP, ensure you have:
+Before setting up Genix Admin, ensure you have:

 - **Node.js** 18.x or later
 - **pnpm** 8.x or later